 You will learn how to manage the entrepreneurial task environment, particularly in terms of managing networks and relationships, and risk management.
 You will gain an understanding of the types and characteristics of small firms, how entrepreneurs approach opportunities, the outcomes of this activity and the challenges inherent in starting up and running a new enterprise.

 Capstone Project (60 credits)

-The Business Consultancy Project
+2. Business Consultancy Project

 Teaching and Assessment

 Some participants may not have been engaged in formal education for some time, and may never have studied social sciences at Postgraduate level.
-Support with study skills, conventions of academic analysis and writing will be available for you from the first module, and will continue throughout the programme.
+Support with study skills, conventions of academic analysis and writing will be available for you from the first module, and will continue throughout the course.
 Our dedicated academic writing tutor will be available to support students through individual mentoring.